f0rkz/gameserver-daemon/README.md

 `sudo apt-get install lib32gcc1`

+* For other distributions, find the proper lib32gcc1 package and install it.

 - Step 3: Install the python-pip package

 `sudo apt-get install python-pip`

-- Step 4: Create the gameserver base directory

-`mkdir /home/steam/mygame.hostname.com`
+* For other distributions, find the proper python-pip package and install it.

-- Step 5: Install the python prerequisites
+- Step 4: Install the python prerequisites

 `sudo pip install -r requirements.txt`